VPN Dashboard¶

 Via: It refers to the traffic routing method, i.e., whether to use VPN.

-Follow the steps below to select the routing method.
+Click the greyed-out box to select the routing method.

 -

-If selected, traffic that applies this rule will be routed to the selected targets through VPN.
+Use VPN: If selected, traffic matching this rule will be routed to the selected destinations through VPN.

 To begin with, you need to configure your router as a VPN client.
-Use the VPN Setup Wizard to quickly complete the configuration, or navigate to OpenVPN Client / WireGuard Client in the left sidebar of the admin panel to configure manually.
+Use the VPN Setup Wizard to quickly complete the configuration, or navigate to OpenVPN Client / WireGuard Client in the left sidebar to configure manually.

 Once you set the router as a VPN client, select a VPN configuration file for this tunnel, and click Apply.